youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 *   `kSbSystemPathStorageDirectory`
     *   Dedicated location for storing Cobalt Evergreen-related binaries
     *   This path must be writable and have at least 64MB of reserved space for Evergreen updates.
-Please see the “Platforms Requirements” section below for more details.
+Please see the "Platforms Requirements" section below for more details.
 *   `kSbMemoryMapProtectExec`
     *   Ensures mapped memory can be executed
 *   Set `kSbCanMapExecutableMemory` to `true`